 Patients who are genetically susceptible can have an MH reaction in response to triggering agents such as halogenated anesthetic gasses and/or succinylcholine and more rarely to stressors such as vigorous exercise and heat exposure.
 Nitrous Oxide and Xenon, although they are inhaled anesthetics, are not halogenated and have not been implicated in MH.

 The exact incidence of MH is unknown.
 Studies demonstrate that MH occurs in about 1:100,000 in adults and 1:30,000 in children.
 The incidence of MH varies based upon geographic region.
 There are concentrations of MH susceptible families present in Wisconsin and the upper Midwest.
-The mortality is 3% to 5%, even when properly treated.
+The mortality rate is 3% to 5%, even when properly treated.

-MH is an autosomally dominantly inherited disorder that is characterized by skeletal muscle hypermetabolism following exposure to halogenated anesthetics, depolarizing muscle relaxants such as succinylcholine, or, occasionally, physiologic stressors.
+MH is an autosomal dominantly inherited disorder that is characterized by skeletal muscle hypermetabolism following exposure to halogenated anesthetics, depolarizing muscle relaxants such as succinylcholine, or, occasionally, physiologic stressors.
 The gene for the ryanodine receptor RYR1 is the primary site for mutations linked with MH, but other genetic loci have been identified, such as CACNA1S and STAC3, as causative for MH.

 The uncontrolled release of calcium from skeletal muscle sarcoplasmic reticulum leads to sustained muscle contraction.
 The sustained muscle contraction produces a depletion of adenosine triphosphate (ATP), and dramatically increases oxygen consumption and the production of carbon dioxide and heat.
 The depletion of ATP stores leads to the membrane integrity failure and cell content leakages such as potassium, creatinine kinase, and myoglobin into the circulation.

 Signs and symptoms of MH include tachycardia, tachypnea, hypoxemia, hypercarbia, metabolic and respiratory acidosis, hyperkalemia, cardiac dysrhythmias, hypotension, skeletal muscle rigidity, and hyperthermia.
 The earliest signs of MH are usually hypercarbia and tachycardia due to elevated carbon dioxide production.
 Fulminant MH reactions may have only a few of the usual signs, and it requires a high index of suspicion of MH to effect a timely and correct diagnosis and treatment.
-MH can occur at any time during the intraoperative and postoperative period.
+MH can occur at any time during the intraoperative and postoperative periods.

 Susceptible patients can exhibit masseter muscle spasm.
 If signs of hypermetabolism such as metabolic and respiratory acidosis or an elevation in body temperature accompany the muscle spasm, a diagnosis of MH must be considered.